msinnema33/Groa-be/README.md

 ## Documentation

-See [Frontend Documentation](🚫link to your frontend readme here) for details on the fronend of our project.
+See [Frontend Documentation](https://github.com/Lambda-School-Labs/Groa-fe/blob/master/README.md) for details on the front end of our project. see [Data Science](https://github.com/Lambda-School-Labs/Groa-ds/blob/master/README.md) for details on the Data Science of our project.
-🚫 Add DS iOS and/or Andriod links here if applicable.